von Mises-Fisher distributions and their statistical divergence: Hankel expansion of the circular variance

 \section{Hankel expansion of the circular variance}

-One quantity that is often of interest is the circular variance of the von Mises-Fisher family of distributions, which is defined as one minus the ratio of modified Bessel functions -- i.e., one minus the mean resultant length. \citet{KitagawaLopez} demonstrates that the circular variance is an $\mathrm{O}(\kappa^{-1})$ function using Maclaurin series expansion.
+One quantity that is often of interest is the circular variance of the von Mises-Fisher family of distributions, which is defined as one minus the ratio of modified Bessel functions -- i.e., one minus the mean resultant length. \citet{KitagawaLopez} demonstrates that the circular variance is an $\mathrm{O}\left(1/\kappa\right)$ function.
 Here, we show that the same result can be obtained via Hankel series expansion (see \cref{fDIV:EQ-HANKEL} for a definition).
-We note that Hankel series expansion is appropriate when $\kappa\rightarrow\infty$, which is, of course, what limiting behaviour is typically intended to mean.
+We note that Hankel series expansion is appropriate when $\kappa\rightarrow\infty$, which is the limiting behaviour that we are interested in.
 We begin by writing the circular variance in the alternative form